Richard Kind: Film

 Kind had a minor role as Gary Meyers, an archaeologist who translated the symbols on the Stargate prior to James Spader's character's involvement in the 1994 movie Stargate.
 He appeared in the film National Lampoon's Bag Boy in 2007.
 Kind played David's father in the Prime series "Red Oaks".

 In 2007, Kind played a short role in the indie film The Visitor, as Richard Jenkins's neighbor, Jacob.
 Kind starred in the independent black comedy feature, The Understudy in 2008.
 In 2008, Kind performed the role of Voltaire in the New York City Opera production of Leonard Bernstein's Candide.
 Kind played the major supporting role of Arthur Gopnik in the Coen brothers' dark comedy film A Serious Man.
 He had a small role in Clint Eastwood's Hereafter as Christos Andryo, in 2010.
 In 2011, he played a supporting dramatic role as Mr. Camp in the feature film Fancypants.
 In 2012, he was featured in Divorce Invitation.

 Actor/director George Clooney is a close friend, and was best man at Kind's wedding to Dana Stanley in 1999.
 Kind later went on to play the part of a casting director in Clooney's directorial debut Confessions of a Dangerous Mind.
 Kind also played himself in the short-lived HBO series Unscripted, which Clooney executive produced and directed with Grant Heslov, and played a small role in the film Argo, as screenwriter Max Klein, which was produced by both Clooney and Heslov.
 He also had a supporting role in Ari Aster's horror film Beau Is Afraid (2023).

 Theater

 Kind created the role of Addison Mizner in Stephen Sondheim's Bounce, and has appeared on Broadway in The Tale of the Allergist's Wife (2000), The Producers (2002), and Sly Fox (2004).
 He also appeared as the "Jury Foreman" in the film The Producers (2005) and played the lead role of Max Bialystock in a Hollywood Bowl production during July 27–29, 2012.
 He played Pseudolus in A Funny Thing Happened on the Way to the Forum at the Sondheim Center for the Performing Arts in Fairfield, Iowa.
 Kind received a Tony Award nomination for his role in the 2013 Broadway production of The Big Knife.
 Kind has performed in radio/audio plays for the LA Theatre Works and the Hollywood Theater of the Ear.
+He has appeared in the West End in Guys and Dolls (2016) and The Producers (2026).
+In 2026, Richard appeared as Edna Turnblad in Hairspray for The Muny's 108th season.